What Long-Term Care Insurance (LTCI) Alternatives are available if you are less than healthy?

 • Prescription drugs.

 You may still need additional care during recovery from an outpatient procedure or a shorter hospital stay.
 However, unexpected medical costs can add up.
 Many people rely on Medicare to cover these additional out-of-pocket expenses during recovery.
-Unfortunately, Medicare coverage and other health insurances are limited, and certain requirements need to be met first.
-Rather than digging yourself into debt, Short-Term Care Insurance is a great Long-Term Care Insurance alternative and can help protect your savings from out-of-pocket medical expenses.
+Unfortunately, Medicare coverage and other health insurance are limited, and certain requirements need to be met first.
+Rather than digging yourself into debt, Short-Term Care Insurance is a great alternative to Long-Term Care Insurance and can help protect your savings from out-of-pocket medical expenses.

 Critical Illness